 Download my CV (irregularly updated): here (Spanish).

-For bibliometric information, visit my Google Scholar profile, or my ResearcherID profile.
-Some additional stuff at the Open Science Framework.
+For bibliometric information, visit my Google Scholar profile, my OrcID profile, or my ResearcherID profile.
+You can also visit my ResearchGate profile.

 Articles and book chapters / proceedings